“Now unto the King eternal, immortal, invisible, the only wise God,

 Contemplations:

-- Lord, you are of a singularly pure and spiritual nature.
-To be a spirit implies invisibility, efficacy, activity, unity.
+1. Pure and spiritual nature.
+Lord, You are of a singularly pure and spiritual nature.
+To be pure spirit implies invisibility, efficacy, and unity.
+Your unseen essence is perfect, and I worship You for Your boundless glory that transcends human sight.

-- You are invisible in yourself but may be known by things visible.
-“He that sees the Son has seen the Father,” (John 14:9).
-We should praise God for all his excellencies, including his invisibility.
+2. Revealed through the Son.
+You are invisible in Yourself, Lord, but may be known by things visible.
+“He that sees the Son has seen the Father” (John 14:9).
+We praise You for all Your excellencies, including Your invisibility.
+And I am so grateful You chose to reveal Yourself through Christ, the image of Your glory.

-- I need to be aware of any sins of my heart and spirit like ignorance, pride, unbelief, insincerity (2 Cor.
+3. Hating sins of the heart.
+I need to be aware of any sins of my heart like ignorance, pride, unbelief, and insincerity (2 Cor.
 7:1; 1 Thess.
 5:23), as I know these are greatly despised by God.
-He is Spirit, so he especially hates those sins that arise out of a wicked heart and evil spirit.
+He is Spirit, so He especially hates those sins that arise out of a wicked heart and evil spirit.
 And what more evidence would demonstrate that than the Noahic flood?
-God completely wiped out every person on earth at that time except for Noah and his family because “every intent of the thoughts of their hearts was only evil continually,” (Gen. 6:5).
+God completely wiped out every person on earth at that time except for Noah and his family because “every intent of the thoughts of their hearts was only evil continually” (Gen. 6:5).
+Keep my heart pure before You, Lord.

-- When I affirm that You, Lord, are good and gracious, I understand that these are aspects of your essence.
-In contrast, when goodness and grace are observed in men, these are merely qualities and not who we are.
+4. Essence of goodness.
+I know that You, Lord, are good and gracious, and I understand that these are aspects of Your essence.
+In contrast, when goodness and grace are observed in men, they are only qualities of our personality; not who we are.
+Your infinite goodness sets You apart, however, and I worship You for it.

 Exod.
 33:20; Deut.
 4:15; John 4:24; 1 Kings 8:27; John 14:9; Colossians 2:9; Revelation 21:23; Gen. 28:10-22; Exodus 3:2, Exodus 14:19; Psalm 34:7; Judges 13:22.